Artist

 In the Gleemen production the rarest item is surely the 1967 promo single issued for the Royal Hotel Paolino in Cavareno.
 This was apparently released in 100 copies only and distributed to the hotel guests, and had a red cutout cover with the Polydor logo and the hotel name.

-Also on CGD, Nuda was released in a stunning triple gatefold laminated sleeve, one of the best covers of the italian prog of the 70's, designed by Guido Crepax (father of the erotic cartoon character Valentina), and was first reissued only in 2007 by BTF.
-It's a highly regarded album, though not among the most expensive ones.
+Also on CGD, Nuda was released in a stunning triple gatefold laminated sleeve, one of the best covers of the Italian prog of the 70's, designed by Guido Crepax (father of the erotic cartoon character Valentina).
+It's a highly regarded album, though not among the most expensive ones, reissued for the first time on LP in 2007 by BTF on white vinyl and later in many other different versions.

-Bambibanda e Melodie is also rare and again part of the Fonit LPQ series; it has been reissued in 1991 along with many other Fonit/Cetra rarities with the same single sleeve (but non-laminated in this case) as the original.
+Bambibanda e Melodie is also rare and again part of the Fonit LPQ series; it has been reissued in 1991 along with many other Fonit/Cetra rarities with the same single sleeve (but non-laminated in this case) as the original, and again in 2009.

 No counterfeits or other vinyl issues exist.